Renting vs Buying a Home in Dubai: What You Need to Know

-Though it may seem like an encumbrance for some people, owning property in Dubai is a better long-term investment than renting for years and years.
+Though it may seem like an encumbrance for some people, owning Cheap properties for sale in Dubai is a better long-term investment than renting for years and years.

 Renting does not allow you to accrue value on a financial asset.
 Your rental cheques do not result in your ownership of the home.